Dhana009/FlowHub/flowhub-core/docs/flows/flow-1-auth/prd.md

 - **Session Timeout:** No auto-logout - session persists until user logs out or refresh token expires
 - **Remember Me:** Only affects refresh token cookie expiration (30 days instead of 7 days).
 JWT always stored in memory regardless of Remember Me setting.
 - **Page Refresh:** Session automatically restored via `/auth/refresh` endpoint using refresh token cookie
 - **Browser Close/Reopen:** If user closes browser and reopens, session is automatically restored via `/auth/refresh` endpoint (if refresh token cookie is still valid).
-User is automatically taken to dashboard (Item List page) without needing to log in again.
+User is automatically taken to dashboard without needing to log in again.
 - **Token Validation:** If JWT token is invalid/expired and refresh token is also invalid/expired, user is automatically redirected to login page.
 User cannot access any protected routes without valid authentication.

 ---